Sources and Management of Fly Ash

 15. Fly ash from which type of coal combustion tends to have higher unburned carbon content?

-a) Pulverized coal combustion
+a) Pulverised coal combustion

-b) Fluidized bed combustion
+b) Fluidised bed combustion

 c) Cyclone furnace combustion